JoaoLRezende/reduction-detector/README.md

 # Usage

-You can invoke reduction-detector on a C file or on a directory with multiple C files.
+You can invoke reduction-detector on an individual C file or on a tree with multiple C files.
 For example:
 ```
-build/reduction-detector "test cases/test.c"
+build/reduction-detector "test cases"
 ```

-Invoke reduction-detector with `--help` to see other possible arguments.
+Use `--help` to see other possible arguments.

-Like other Clang-based tools, reduction-detector benefits greatly from a JSON compilation database describing the program under analysis (including, for example, where its header files are).
+Like other Clang-based tools, reduction-detector benefits greatly from a JSON [compilation database][4] describing the program under analysis (including, for example, the location of its header files).
 Without one, you'll probably see many parsing errors and receive very incomplete output.
-See [this][4], [this][5] and [this][6].
+See [this][5] and [this][6].

 [4]: <https://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools> (Eli Bendersky's very good introduction to compilation databases)
 [5]: <https://clang.llvm.org/docs/JSONCompilationDatabase.html> (Official Clang documentation)